gearintellix/u2/README.md

 ## contributing

-we are open become contributor!
+we are open, if you become contributor!